zhanghao00925/Reading-Notes/Book Reading/Real-time Rendering.md

 > One example is to use the API to select a portion of an existing texture for display.

+Another type of corresponder is a matrix transformation, which can be applied in the vertex or pixel shader.
+This enables to translating, rotating, scaling, shearing, or projecting the texture on the surface.

+> The order of transforms for textures must be the reverse of the order one would expect.

+Another class of corresponder functions controls the way an image is applied.

++ In OpenGL, this type of corresponder function is called the `wrapping mode`.
++ In DirectX, it is called the `texture addressing mode`

+Common corresponder functions of this type are

++ wrap, repeat, or tile : is often the default.
++ mirror : this provides some continuity along the edges of the texture.
++ clamp or clamp to edge : This function is useful for avoiding accidentally taking samples from the opposite edge of a texture when bilinear interpolation happens near a texture's edge.
++ border or clamp to border : This function can be  good for rendering decals onto single-color surfaces, for example, as the edge of the texture will blend smoothly with the border color.

+These corresponder functions can be assigned differently ofr each texture axis.

+A common solution to avoid such `periodicity` problem is to combine the texture values with another, no-tiled, texture.
+Multiple textures are combianed based on terrain type, altitude, slope, and other factors.
+Another option to avoid periodicity is to use shader programs to implement specialized corresponder functions that randomly recombine texture patterns or tiles.

+The advantage of being able to specify $(u,v)$ values in a range of $[0,1]$ is that image textures with different resolutions can be swapped in without having to change the values stored at the vertices of the model.

+### Texture Values

+Image texturing constitutes the vast majority of texture use in real-time work, but procedural functions can also be used.
+In the case of procedural texturing, the process of obtaining a texture value from a texture-space location does not involve a memory lookup, but rather the computation of a function.

+The values returned from the texture are optionally transformed before use.

+> Shading normals stored in a color texture.

+## Image Texturing

+For the rest of this chapter, the image texture will be referred to simply as the `texture`.
+In additon, when we refer to a pixel's `cell`, we mean the screen grid cell surrounding that pixel.

+In this section we particularly focus on methods to rapidly sample and filter textured images.

+The question of what the float point coordinates of the center of a pixel are : `truncating` and `rounding`.

+One term worth explaining at this point is `dependent texture read`, which has two definitions.
+Today such reads can have an impact on performance, depending on the number of pixels being computed in a batch, among other factors.

+The texture image size used in GPUs is usually $2^m \times 2^n$ texel, where $m$ and $n$ are non-negative integers.
+These are referred to as `power-of-two` (POT) textures.
+Modern GPUs can handle `non-power-of-two` (NPOT) textures of arbitrary size, which allows a generated image to be treated as a texture.
+However, some older mobile GPUs may not support mipmapping for NPOT texture.
+Graphics accelerators have different upper limits on texture size.

+What happens if the projected square covers ten times as many pixels as the original image contains (called `magnification`), or ifthe projected square covers only a small part of the screen (`minification`)?
+The answer is that it depends on what kind of sampling and filtering methods you decide to use for these two separate cases.

+However, the desired result is to prevent aliasing in the final rendered image, which in theory requires sampling and filtering the final pixel colors.
+The distinction here is between filtering the inputs to the shading equation, or filtering its output.
+As long as the inputs and output are linearly, then filtering the individual texture values is equivalent ot filtering the final colors.

+However, many shader input values stored in textures.
+Standard texture filtering methods may not work well for these textures, resulting in aliasing.

+###  Magnification

+The most common filtering techniques for magnification are `nearest neighbor` and `bilinear interpolation`.
+There is also cubic convolution.
+This enables much higher magnification quality.

++ Nearest neighbor : `pixelation` effect occurs, resulting a blocky appearance.
+While the quality of this method is sometimes poor, it requires only one texel to be fetched per pixel.
++ bilinear interpolation : The result is blurrier, and much of the jaggedness from using the nearest neighbor method has disappeared.

+A common solution to the blurriness that accompanies magnification is to use `deail textures`.
+These are textures that represent fine surface details.
+Such detail is overlaid onto the magnified texture as a separate texture, at a different scale.
+The high-frequency repetitive pattern of the detail texture, combined with the low-frequency magnified texture, has a visual effect similar to the use of a single high-resolution texture.

 # Chapter 20